Home > Internet Shopping > Buying a Holiday Online: Consumer Rights, Cancellations, Refunds and Complaints

 • The company's cancellation policy and your rights in relation to cancelling a product or serviceHowever, when purchasing online you are also entitled to rights as set out by the EU's Distance Selling Directive.
 In the UK this translates as the Distance Selling Regulations (2000).
 These regulations stipulate that you should have several key pieces of information made available to you before you buy, namely:

 • That you have what is known as a 7 working day 'cooling off' period, where if you change your mind you are entitled to a refund.
-Further to the Distance Selling Regulations regarding the 7-day cooling off period, you should always check the company's cancellation policies and the affect they have on refunds.
+Further to the Distance Selling Regulations regarding the 7-day cooling off period, you should always check the company's cancellation policies and the effect they have on refunds.

 • Proper description of all the goods and services on offer to you